 - a) Communication and interaction

 - b) Cognition and learning

 - c) Social, emotional and mental health difficulties

 - d) Sensory and/or physical needs

 4. Roles and responsibilities

-4.1 The SENCO
+4.1 The SENDCO

-The Special Educational Needs and Disabilities Co-coordinator (SENCO) is Miss Harris.
-Miss Harris currently works 1⁄2 a day a week, in the role of SENCO.
+The Special Educational Needs and Disabilities Co-coordinator (SENDCO) is Miss Bennet.
+Miss Bennet currently works in the role of SENDCO for half a day a week.